jongmp/Napoli-Polly/README.md

 1. First we generated our speech samples using AWS Polly. (https://aws.amazon.com/polly/) After logging into your AWS Services account, you should be able to enter text that can be read in different languages and voices.
 We did the following for Spanish, French, and Hindi for a variety of different texts.

 ![image](https://user-images.githubusercontent.com/48782795/115628044-fc4f8f80-a2cd-11eb-8243-41a59f7a1353.png)

+Our audio files can be downloaded through our [MP3 files](https://github.com/jongmp/Napoli-Polly/tree/main/MP3%20files) folder on this GitHub Repo.

+2. Next, through our file, we